bxljoy/database-synchronize-tool/README.md

 ## Prerequisites

+for local development:

 - Python 3.11+
+- Docker
+- pip or pip3
 - Pipenv

-- PostgreSQL
+for GCP:

-- GCP Cloud SQL (for production)
+- GCP Cloud SQL (for database)
 - GCP Cloud Run (for deployment)
 - GCP Storage (for bucket sync)